syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Sorting.md

 ![](Sorting_images/Sorting_img1.png)

 ## Custom Sorting
-Sort the items based on the custom logic and it can be applied to either `SfListView.DataSource.SortComparer` property or `SortDescriptor.Comparer` which is added into the `DataSource.SortDescriptors` collection.
+Sort the items based on the custom logic.
+It can be applied to the `SfListView.DataSource.SortComparer` or `SortDescriptor.Comparer` property added to the `DataSource.SortDescriptors` collection.

-In custom sort comparer, all the items in `SfListView` sorted with length of item.
+In custom sort comparer, all the items in `SfListView` is sorted with length of an item.

 {% tabs %}
 {% highlight c# %}